amanagarwal9068/number-searcher/readme.md

 A website where anyone can find numbers of workers like mechanic, carpenter and plumber etc.

 Modules -

 1. Worker profile
 2. Admin flow

+TODO -

+1. search suggestions / auto complete search
+2. pagination
-3. User login and signup flow
+3. admin flow